Unveiling the History of Lyemun Fort: A Symbol of Hong Kong’s Coastal Defence

 Constructed to defend against potential threats from European powers, Lyemun Fort consisted of various fortifications strategically positioned to deter any encroachment on Hong Kong Island.
 Its impressive array of defences included coastal defence batteries, the Redoubt, Central, West, Pass, and Reverse Batteries, as well as a Brennan Torpedo station.

-The Brennan torpedo, invented by Louis Brennan in 1877, was a guided missile with a range and speed that met the desired criteria.
-It utilized contra-rotating propellers, powered by wires pulled from internal drums, to propel itself forward.
-Operating at a constant depth of 12 feet, the torpedo featured an indicator mast for monitoring.
-Its twin propellers were connected to steel drums via a differential gear, achieving speeds of 20 knots (23 mph) initially and later increased to 27 knots (31 mph).
+The Brennan torpedo, invented by Louis Brennan in 1877, was a wire-guided torpedo, controlled by a land-based operator.
+It utilized contra-rotating propellers, powered by wires pulled from internal drums mounted at the fort, to propel itself forward.
+Operating at a constant depth of 12 foot, the torpedo featured an indicator mast for monitoring.
+The torpedo could achieve speeds of 20 knots (23 mph) initially that later increased to 27 knots (31 mph).
 The operator controlled the torpedo from a 40-foot (12 m) tall telescopic steel tower, equipped with binoculars and controls to manage the winding engines’ speeds.
 Originally, plans were made for 15 stations, but only seven were completed including at Lei Yue Mun.

 The Site

-The pier was a crucial facility for transporting torpedoes and supplies to the Torpedo Station.
-The anchor, which was left in Admiralty after WWII, was later placed in Admiralty.
-The Pass Battery, armed with two 6-pounder Quick-Firing Hotchkiss guns, was armed against torpedo boats.
-The Drawbridge and Stony Slope were retractable wooden bridges used to deny access to intruders.
+The pier was also a crucial facility used for transporting torpedoes and supplies to the Torpedo Station.
+The Pass Battery, armed with two 6-pounder Quick-Firing Hotchkiss guns, was used against torpedo boats.
+The Drawbridge and Stony Slope had retractable wooden bridges used to deny access to intruders.
 The Proof Yard, built between 1940 and 1941, was responsible for inspecting and handling explosive stocks.

 Battle for Hong Kong